kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 I.e. by just looking at the template the binding type cannot be determined.
 Knowledge of directive specifics is required to understand the template.
 </cite>

-One way to solve this conundrum would be to indicate the binding direction using `-` as post- and/or prefix (see below).
+One way I think we could solve this conundrum is to indicate the binding direction using `-` as post- and/or prefix (see below).

 `<input foo="{{model}}" value="{{-model-}}">foo: {{model-}}`

+Then the expression parser would have to be a little more intelligent!

 From the Template compiler code comments:

 <cite>
-Compiler walks the DOM and calls Selector.match on each node in the tree.
+The compiler walks the DOM and calls `Selector.match` on each node in the tree.
-It collects the resulting ElementBinders and stores them in a tree which mimics the DOM structure.
+It collects the resulting `ElementBinder`s and stores them in a tree which mimics the DOM structure (virtual DOM).
 Lifetime: immutable for the duration of application."
 </cite>